CareMax: Sale-Based Chapter 11 Plan Exits in 78 Days

 Chapter 11 Sale Architecture

-The restructuring architecture at filing: two main sales under a plan, plus additional sale transactions.
-At a headline level, CareMax described its chapter 11 as a vehicle to execute agreements to sell the MSO and clinic assets, complete the process quickly, and avoid disruption to patient care, as described in its filing announcement and a bankruptcy filing overview.
-Bankruptcy plan definitions and confirmation findings indicate the plan’s implementation also included other sale transactions (pharmacy, optical, and scripts-related), which is typical of healthcare platforms that have layered ancillary service lines.
-The implementation therefore involved more than two discrete sale transactions in order to separate operating obligations and monetize remaining value across the platform’s service lines.
+CareMax described its chapter 11 as a vehicle to execute agreements to sell the MSO and clinic assets, complete the process quickly, and avoid disruption to patient care, as described in its filing announcement and a bankruptcy filing overview.
+The Amended Plan and Confirmation Order indicate the plan also included other sale transactions (pharmacy, optical, and scripts-related).

 DIP Financing and Milestones

-The DIP motion summary described aggressive milestone expectations (including near-immediate bidding procedures filing and a target emergence in roughly 85 days) and weekly variance testing covenants (disbursements capped at 115% of budget, receipts floor at 80% of budget, and a minimum liquidity covenant of $4.0 million).
-These mechanics signal a lender-negotiated “pace of case” intended to limit administrative burn and keep the estate tightly managed toward a sale closing and plan effectiveness.
+The DIP Motion described milestone expectations including near-immediate bidding procedures filing and a target emergence in roughly 85 days, along with weekly variance testing covenants (disbursements capped at 115% of budget, receipts floor at 80% of budget, and a minimum liquidity covenant of $4.0 million).

 | DIP term (high level) | Summary from bankruptcy filings |